jakubd/ipinfo/README.md

 done!
 ```

-By default it stores because the database in your home folder `~/.config/ipinfo`.
-You can change it
+By default it stores because the Maxmind database files in your home config folder: `~/.config/ipinfo`.
-by editing `~/.config/ipinfo/ipinfo.yml`.
-For example if you want it to work system-wide or be updated
+You can change this by editing `~/.config/ipinfo/ipinfo.yml`.
+For example if you want it to work system-wide
-with `geoipupdate` instead.

-# Supported Platform

-Tested on Linux Debian on both Python 2.7 and 3.7.
-Need to have pip installed such as via `python3-pip` package.
+or be updated with `geoipupdate` instead you can change this value to `/var/lib/GeoIP`

 # Usage